yssource/rhai/doc/src/engine/custom-op.md

 All operators in Rhai has a _precedence_ indicating how tightly they bind.

+A higher precedence binds more tightly than a lower precedence, so `*` and `/` binds before `+` and `-` etc.

+When registering a custom operator, the operator's precedence must also be provided.

-The following _precedence table_ show the built-in precedence of standard Rhai operators:
+The following _precedence table_ shows the built-in precedence of standard Rhai operators:

 | Category            |                                        Operators                                        | Precedence (0-255) |
 | ------------------- | :-------------------------------------------------------------------------------------: | :----------------: |